WATER & WASTEWATER SERVICES

-CGRS has earned a strong reputation in the water- and wastewater-treatment community and we take the responsibility of delivering fresh, clean water to our community seriously.
+CGRS has earned a strong reputation in the water- and wastewater-treatment community and we take the responsibility of delivering fresh, clean water to our community seriously with our water & wastewater services.

 Heit and Koenig Infrastructure Project – Broomfield, CO